logicmonitor/lm-powershell-module/Documentation/Invoke-LMActiveDiscovery.md

 ```

 ### -Name
-Specifies the name of the device for which the active discovery task should be scheduled.
+The name of the device to run active discovery on.
-This parameter is mutually exclusive with the Id parameter.
+Required for Name parameter set.

 ```yaml
 Type: String